-Our meal plan is from Monday through Saturday and includes 3 meals a day.
-All students must provide their own meals on Sundays.
+Our meal plan is from Sunday through Friday and includes 3 healthy and well-rounded meals a day.
+All students must provide their own meals on Saturdays.
 Each apartment has a full-size kitchen that will be share by the students.

-The 2018 Summer Intensive faculty will include our award-winning International Resident Instructors: Ariel Serrano, Wilmian Hernandez, Delia Bellart Arcia, Tania Vergara, and Emilio Borjas, as well as world-renowned guest faculty:
+The 2018 Summer Intensive faculty included our award-winning International Resident Instructors: Ariel Serrano, Wilmian Hernandez, Delia Bellart Arcia, Tania Vergara, and Emilio Borjas, as well as world-renowned guest faculty:

 SARA ACEVEDO RODRIGUEZ - Chair of Elementary Ballet at the Escuela Nacional de Ballet in Cuba

 Sara Acevedo joined the Ballet de Camagüey, after obtaining her ballerina and dance professor degree at the Escuela Nacional de Ballet, in Havana.
 From 1974 until 1984, she danced both classical and contemporary repertoire with the company, with whom she toured Europe and Latin America on multiple occasions.